Contingencyplana/high_command_ai_0/planning/command_exchange_protocol.md

 - `acknowledgements/` tracks delivery confirmations to prevent silent loops.
 - `ledger/` keeps a rolling human-auditable summary and machine index.

+📌 *Version Control:* The `exchange/` directory is initialized as its own git repository so it can be promoted to the shared `high_command_exchange` submodule.
+Each workspace should add a remote and synchronize this repo independently of the doctrine codebase.

 ---

 ## 🧾 2.
 Message Schemas